Ivan Reitman: Career

-In 1998, Reitman founded The Montecito Picture Company, a film production company located just south of Santa Barbara.
+In 1998, Reitman (alongside former Universal Pictures chairman Tom Pollock) founded The Montecito Picture Company, a film production company located just south of Santa Barbara.
 In 2007, Reitman was inducted into Canada's Walk of Fame.

 He next produced the comedy I Love You, Man (2009), starring Paul Rudd and Jason Segel.
 Also in 2009, he produced the Academy Award-nominated film, Up in the Air, directed by his son Jason Reitman.
-Later, Reitman had planned to direct the erotic thriller Chloe (2009), but he couldn't attract the cast he wanted; so Reitman decided to only serve as a producer and asked Atom Egoyan to direct the film.
+Later, Reitman had planned to direct the erotic thriller Chloe (2009) but he couldn't attract the cast he wanted so Reitman decided to only serve as a producer and asked Atom Egoyan to direct the film.
 Chloe has since enjoyed commercial success and became Egoyan's biggest moneymaker ever.

 In his final decade, Reitman also co-produced the biographical film Hitchcock, released on November 23, 2012, directed the 2014 sports drama Draft Day, starring Kevin Costner, and served as executive producer on 2021's Space Jam: A New Legacy as he had done for the first film.

 In mid-January 2019, news of a new Ghostbusters film, Ghostbusters: Afterlife, came through with Ivan's son Jason Reitman taking over as co-writer and director.
-Ivan remained producer, and stood in for Ramis as Egon Spengler using digital makeup.
+Ivan remained producer, and stood in for the late Harold Ramis as Egon Spengler using visual effects.
 The film was released on November 19, 2021, marking his final film before his death.
+However, Reitman received a posthumous producer credit for the sequel to Ghostbusters: Afterlife, Ghostbusters: Frozen Empire, which was released on March 22, 2024.
+The film is also dedicated to his memory.